 Hugging, kissing, tickling…when is it okay and when is it not okay?
 It's tragic that any of this should be on a parent's radar, but it's an unfortunate reality.
-In our safety newsletter series on grooming, we talked about predators gradually and systematically breaking down a child's personal boundaries.
+Sexual predators are masters at gradually and systematically breaking down a child's personal boundaries.
 Much of this will start with touch.
 A hug, a pat on the bottom, a tickle, all very innocent, except when they are precursors to sexual abuse.

 When a child says "I don't want to hug Grandma, she squeezes me too tight," the parent's natural response is "get over it, you need to hug your Grandma she loves you."
 What the child hears is "you don't decide who touches you," and that is exactly what predators are counting on, children who feel they don't have permission to say no to unwanted touch.

 Physical connection is so important for a child's healthy development, and that's what creates this difficult paradox for parents!
 We want children to enjoy cuddles, kisses and hugs but we don't want them to feel obligated to endure them when they're uncomfortable.
 Your best approach?
 Teach your children from an early age that their body is theirs and no one is allowed to touch them unless they give permission.
 Teach them about keeping safe space (4 feet radius around them) as a buffer to avoid unwanted physical contact and let them know it's all right for them to run if someone is trying to touch them and they don't want to be touched.
 This is a difficult concept for children, they are conditioned to respect and obey adult authority, and that includes accepting unwanted touch if an adult forces it.